Our top picks of timely offers from our partnersMore details

 The Chase Sapphire Preferred and Capital One Venture Rewards cards are two competitive options for consumers looking to take advantage of travel benefits.
 But at the end of the day, choosing the best card depends on your individual preferences.

 While these cards are both good options for travelers, you may want to consider alternatives that may be a better fit.
-If you’re looking for a premium credit card, check out the American Express® Gold Card with monthly $10 dining credits, which can be used at Grubhub, Seamless and participating restaurants (one-time activation required).
-And if you want a no-annual-fee travel card, consider the Wells Fargo Propel American Express® Card, which offers hard-to-find cell phone protection.
+If you’re looking for a premium credit card, check out the Capital One Venture X Rewards Credit Card, which offers up to $300 back in travel credits when booking through Capital One Travel and unlimited airport lounge visits.
+And if you want a no-annual-fee travel card, consider the Discover it® Miles.